Application Instructions

 Reporting Your Score

-• “Duke University Graduate Programs: Graduate School; Divinity; Engineering; Environment; Public Policy; Duke Kunshan”
+Select “Graduate” program type AND “Duke University Graduate Programs: Graduate School; Divinity; Engineering; Environment; Public Policy; Duke Kunshan.”

-Report official scores to “Duke University Pratt School of Engineering.”
+IELTS Report scores to “Duke University Pratt School of Engineering” (you will also upload a score report in supplemental documents)

 American SamoaIndiaSaint Kitts and Nevis